OSUMed/osumed/README.md

 ### Hi there, I'm Srikanth, nice to meet you! 👋

--  🧠 2023 Learning Goals: Working on Spring Boot, React, Typescript, and Tailwind CSS skills.
+-  🧠 2024 Learning Goals: Working on Java Spring Boot, React, Typescript, and Tailwind CSS skills.
--  💼 At work, I actively use Express.js and Python.
+-  💼 At work, I actively used Express.js and Python.

 <!--
 ## 🚀 Current Projects: